cfree14/bluepaper2/README.md

 This paper is based on the following "blue paper" commissioned by the [High Level Panel for a Sustainable Ocean Economy](www.oceanpanel.org):

-* Gaines S, Cabral R, Free CM, Golbuu Y, et al. (2019) The expected impacts of climate change on the ocean economy.
+* Gaines SD, Cabral RB, Free CM, Golbuu Y, et al. (2019) The expected impacts of climate change on the ocean economy.
 World Resources Institute.
 Available online [here](https://www.oceanpanel.org/expected-impacts-climate-change-ocean-economy).